-- consolidated statements of financial position as at December 31, 2022 and 2021; - consolidated statements of income and comprehensive income for the years then ended; - consolidated statements of changes in unitholders' equity for the years then ended; - · consolidated statements of cash flows for the years then ended; and - notes to the consolidated financial statements, including a summary of significant accounting policies (hereinafter referred to as the "financial statements").
+- consolidated statements of financial position as at December 31, 2023 and 2022; - consolidated statements of net income and comprehensive income for the years then ended; - consolidated statements of changes in unitholders' equity for the years then ended; - consolidated statements of cash flows for the years then ended; and - notes to the consolidated financial statements, including a summary of material accounting policy information (hereinafter referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the consolidated financial position of the REIT as at December 31, 2022 and 2021, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the consolidated financial position of the REIT as at December 31, 2023 and 2022, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with IFRS Accounting Standards.